ichlubna/BlenderLUTExporter/README.md

 The values are normalized.
 The step is deduced by the resolution of the LUT which is defined at the beginning.
 The total number of the colors is then SIZE^3.
 The colors which are not covered in the LUT are interpolated from the nearest defined ones.

+A new adjustment layer with Compositor modifier is created during import.
+The LUT file is converted into a 2D texture containing SIZE blocks with per-block resolution of SIZE^2.
+The compositor nodes use trilinear interpolation and sample the texture using the input RGB vector as the index.